dleqhuy/vietnamese_real_estate_analytical_applications/README.md

 Statistics of Vietnamese Real Estate.

 Processing real estate in HCMC, raw data after scraping from nhatot.vn is put into Postgres, then transform and load into postgres data warehouse.
-BI tool for data using Superset on Docker.
+BI tool for data using Power BI.

 ## Architecture